ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>Unlock the secrets to lightning-fast deployments and slashed costs — before your competitors do</blockquote>

 <h3>4.
-Building a Service Mesh Lab: Setting Up Istio with Kiali, Prometheus, and Grafana on a Local… - <a href="https://medium.com/@wilgnerlopes/building-a-service-mesh-lab-setting-up-istio-with-kiali-prometheus-and-grafana-on-a-local-f58ed394869f" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building a Real-Time CI/CD Pipeline with Jenkins, Ansible, and Kubernetes - <a href="https://medium.com/@mehdi.chebbah/building-a-real-time-ci-cd-pipeline-with-jenkins-ansible-and-kubernetes-f6f48f40e17f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Wilgner Lopes`**
+✍️ **posted by `Mehdi Chebbah`**

-<blockquote>Microservices architecture has become increasingly popular, and managing the complex network of services can be challenging.
-Istio is a…</blockquote>
+<blockquote>In today’s fast-paced development environment, implementing a robust CI/CD pipeline is crucial for maintaining efficient software delivery…</blockquote>

 <h3>5.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>